Set Estimation Under Biconvexity Restrictions: Statistical estimation of -biconvex sets

 We now consider the statistical problem of estimating a biconvex, path connected, compact set $S\subset{\mathbb R}^2$ from a sample $\mathcal{X}_n=\{X_1,\dots,X_n\}$ drawn from a distribution $P_X$ whose support is $S$.

 By analogy with other similar problems, based on convexity type assumptions on $S$ (such as convexity or $\alpha$-convexity; see \cite{cue12}) one would be tempted to estimate $S$ using the ``biconvex hull of ${\mathcal X}_n$'' that is, the intersection of all biconvex sets containing ${\mathcal X}_n$.
-However the biconvex hull of ${\mathcal X}_n$ will be, in most cases, the sample ${\mathcal X}_n$ itself, since typically ${\mathcal X}_n$ will be biconvex.
-For example, this will happen with probability one whenever $P_X$ is an absolutely continuous probability measure.
+However the biconvex hull of ${\mathcal X}_n$ will be, in most cases, the sample ${\mathcal X}_n$ itself, since typically ${\mathcal X}_n$ will be biconvex with respect to some orthonormal directions $b_1$ and $b_2$ given in advance.
+For example, this will happen with probability one whenever the probability of having two sample points in any given straight line is zero.

 While $S_n={\mathcal X}_n$ is indeed a very simple estimator of $S$ it is also obviously unsatisfactory in many important aspects.
 In particular, except for trivial situations, it will typically fail to converge with respect to the distance ``in measure'' \eqref{dmu}.
-Also, it will not obviously give a consistent estimator of the boundary of $S$ since in general $d_H(\partial S_n,\partial S)\nrightarrow 0$ a.s.
+Also, it will not give in general a consistent estimator of $\partial S$ since in $d_H(\partial S_n,\partial S)\nrightarrow 0$ a.s., except for some particular distributions (e.g., discrete distributions with a bounded support).